SAP-docs/preview.developer.concur.com/src/announcements/index.md

 ---
 # Announcements

-### 2023-05-04 :: May 2023 Release Notes Published
+### 2023-05-05 :: May 2023 Release Notes Published

 The May 2023 release notes have been published.
 More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.
-May the fourth be with you.

 ### 2023-04-07 :: April 2023 Release Notes Published